srijs/node-arbitrator/CONTRIBUTING.md

 ## License

-By contributing to Arbitator, you agree that your contributions will be licensed under its BSD license.
+By contributing to Arbitrator, you agree that your contributions will be licensed under its BSD license.